Saghen/blink.cmp/docs/configuration/reference.md

 completion.accept = {
   -- Create an undo point when accepting a completion item create_undo_point = true,
-  -- How long to wait for the LSP to resolve the item with additonal information before continuing as-is resolve_timeout_ms = 100,
+  -- How long to wait for the LSP to resolve the item with additional information before continuing as-is resolve_timeout_ms = 100,
   -- Experimental auto-brackets support auto_brackets = {